josevnz/rpm_query/Packaging an application that can query the RPM database with Python.md

 username = josevnz
 ```

 You should not put the 'password = XXXX' inside the file.
 Let twine ask for it instead for the time being.
-Also make the configuration accesible only to the owner:
+Also make the configuration accessible only to the owner:

 ```shell
 chmod 600 ~/.pypirc